The Relisher

 Sushi originated in Tokyo (formerly Edo) as street food, catering to the workers who lived there.
 At that time, Kyoto was the capital and home to the royal family, nobles, and aristocrats.
 This historical context explains the development of various sushi types.
 The most common is Edomae sushi (or Tokyo-style sushi), which uses ingredients, techniques, and traditions that differ from Kyoto-style sushi.

 With this background in mind, the first best sushi restaurant that comes to mind is Sushi restaurant Nakaichi.
 Nakaichi is one of Kyoto's most traditional sushi restaurants, specializing in Kyoto-style sushi served omakase — this is why you’ll find many locals dining here.
-Adding to its charm, Nakaichi is a historical restaurant that has been around for more than 50 years, nestled in the heart of Gion (Kyoto's famed geisha district).
+Adding to its charm, Nakaichi is a historical restaurant that has been around for over 50 years, nestled in the heart of Gion (Kyoto's famed geisha district).
 While Nakaichi offers a set menu, I recommend trying two of my favorite seasonal fish when available: ayu (commonly known as sweetfish) and hamo (similar to eel).